jolicode/starfleet/README.md

 > Add `local.starfleet.app` to your hosts file

+Use [mkcert](https://github.com/FiloSottile/mkcert) to install a CA on your system to be able to generate a valid self-signed certificate for local.starfleet.app

+> certificate and key must be placed in infrastructure/docker/services/router/etc/ssl/certs

 Install Python virtualenv to be able to use fabric commands to control easily the Docker stack

 `$ pipenv install`